Quafadas/dedav4s/raw_docs/priorArt/philosophy.md

 In data visualisation, I suspect a genuinely typesafe DSL to be a very hard problem.
 An axis doesn't have meaning without a scale - that's easy I hear you cry!
 Okay, but which part of the scale are we interested in?
 Is that sensible / interesting?
 I'm not even sure you could say *before having the data available*.

 So I don't claim the DSL is perfect.
 It's as good as the vega schema.
 Which is pretty good.
-It provides abstractions which you could use to get pretty close, for your use case.
+It provides abstractions which you could use to get pretty close to typesafety, for your use case.

 ## Conclusion
+Nothing about the DSL, saves you from having to learn vega...

-I think you will not refgret learning a declarative paradigm.
-The 10 minutes you'll spend learning this library (it's absurdly simple) are sunk cost.
-I propose that the hours you'll invest learning vega are a valuable addition to your study of software engineering.
-It's amazing how far you can go, and how much value you can deliver, just by pattern matching the vega examples.
+... but I think you will not regret learning a declarative paradigm.
+The 10 minutes spent learning this library (it's absurdly simple) are sunk cost.
+I believe you'll quickly earn those minutes back in lovely, publishable plots!